ajdavis25/paper-scraper/README.md

         name another EMAIL_FROM
             youremail@gmail.com

+* note: special characters require logic to romanize the characters (see filters.py)

 now you can create a config.yaml and add authors, keywords, whatever you'd like!

 have fun, and bite me stanford!